mehmetyavuz/Snake/README.md

+This is my first project, developed in 2011.

 # Snake
-Simple snake game codded with java.
+Simple snake game coded with java.

 ### Requirements